medgift/nifti-to-seg/README.md

 * `-d, --match_orientation` : *(OPTIONAL)* No value;
   presence of argument indicates that orientation of NIfTI file will be matched to DICOM images
 * `-s, --match_size` : *(OPTIONAL)* No value;
   presence of argument indicates that size of NIfTI file will be matched to DICOM images.
+* `-e, --skip_empty` : *(OPTIONAL)* No value;
+  presence of argument indicates that empty slices should not be included in the output DICOM SEG file
+* `-c, --inplane_cropping` : *(OPTIONAL)* No value;
+  presence of argument indicates that the images should be cropped to the minimum bounding box on the x & y axes (NOTE: this is not supported for display by all image viewers, e.g. OHIF)
+* `-m, --skip_missing_segment` : *(OPTIONAL)* No value;
+  presence of argument indicates that segments not declared in the provided label map should be skipped rather than an error being raised about the missing segment metadata

 To execute the script, run: